earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial06-reproject-vector-data-R.md

 </figure>

-In this tutorial we will learn how to identify and manage spatial data in different projections.
-We will learn how to `reproject` the data so that they are in the same projection to support plotting / mapping.
+In this tutorial you will learn how to identify and manage spatial data in different projections.
+You will learn how to `reproject` the data so that they are in the same projection to support plotting / mapping.
 Note that these skills are also required for any geoprocessing / spatial analysis.
 Data need to be in the same `CRS` to ensure accurate results.

-We will use the `rgdal` and `raster` libraries in this tutorial.
+You will use the `rgdal` and `raster` libraries in this tutorial.

 ```r